nvidia-riva/tutorials/deploy-eks.md

       kubectl apply -f riva-ingress.yaml
       ```

-The Riva service is now able to serve gRPC requests from within the cluster at the address `traefik.default.svc.cluster.local`.
+The Riva service is now able to serve gRPC requests from within or outside the cluster, depending on the `service.type` field, at the local or external address as mentioned before.
 If you are planning to deploy your own client application in the cluster to communicate with Riva, you can send requests to that address.
 In the next section, you will deploy a Riva sample client and use it to test the deployment.

 ## Deploying a Sample Client